microsoft/ML-For-Beginners/Clustering/README.md

 2. [K-Means Clustering](2-K-Means/README.md)
 ## Credits

-These lessons were written with 🎶 by [Jen Looper](https://www.twitter.com/jenlooper) with helpful reviews by Rishit Digli Muhammad Sakib Khan Inan.
+These lessons were written with 🎶 by [Jen Looper](https://www.twitter.com/jenlooper) with helpful reviews by Rishit Dagli Muhammad Sakib Khan Inan.

 The [Nigerian Songs](https://www.kaggle.com/sootersaalu/nigerian-songs-spotify) dataset was sourced from Kaggle as scraped from Spotify.